-&lt;sup>8 See BVR's Guide to Personal v Enterprise Goodwill 2010 Edition, Business Valuation Resources LLC.
+See BVR's Guide to Personal v Enterprise Goodwill 2010 Edition, Business Valuation Resources LLC.

-Pure personal goodwill is simply not transferrable and arises due to specialised personal skills and relationships, where even a covenant not to compete will be ineffective in transferring the value.
+Pure personal goodwill is simply not transferrable and arises due to the specialised personal skills and relationships, where even a covenant not to compete ("CNTC") will be ineffective in transferring the value to a new owner.
 The simplest example to highlight this concept is the personal goodwill of a barrister.
-If the exiting barrister enters into a covenant not to compete with the new barrister, it will have no bearing on the new barrister's ability to derive income.
-The new barrister has to demonstrate his own skill and reputation to build a practice, the goodwill of the exiting barrister is not transferrable.
+If the exiting barrister from the chambers enters into a covenant not to compete with the new barrister, it will have no bearing on the new barrister's ability to derive income.
+The new barrister has to demonstrate their own skill and reputation to build a practice, the goodwill of the exiting barrister is not transferrable.

-The following diagram highlights the importance of the distinction between personal and enterprise goodwill and transferability in view of the application of the "value to the owner" approach by the Family Court:
+The following diagram highlights the importance of the distinction between personal and enterprise goodwill and transferability14: